 - AHSEP students are not considered drop outs but instead have transferred into the alternative education program.
 Because they are considered 'in school' transfers, AHSEP students are funded by their home district through foundation aid/equivalent aid.

-- AHSEP program requirements and AHSEP program codes can be found here.
+- AHSEP program requirements and AHSEP program codes.

 If an agency serves a student under an adult education funding source, no matter the age, the adult education code should be used.
 If a student is funded through his/her respective school district through foundation aid/equivalent aid, then the AHSEP code must be used.
 Following the funding source will determine the correct code.